What is Bankruptcy?

 The fee to file a Chapter 7 bankruptcy is currently $335.
 However, you have the option to pay this fee in three installments over a 90-day period, and you do not need to pay any fee at the time you file the bankruptcy.
+Under some circumstances, you may be able to extend the payment deadline to 180 days.
 If your income is low enough, you may be eligible for a full waiver of the filing fee.

-A Chapter 7 bankruptcy case will be reported by credit reporting agencies for 10 years.
+A Chapter 7 bankruptcy case will be reported by credit reporting agencies for 10 years from the date of filing.
 A Chapter 13 bankruptcy case will be reported by credit reporting agencies for seven years.
 Creditors are sometimes willing to approve credit after bankruptcy, because they know that a financial burden has been lifted and that you may now be able to make regular payments on any new debt.
 Also, they know that if you filed a Chapter 7 proceeding, you will not be able to declare Chapter 7 bankruptcy again for eight more years, so in some ways you are a better credit risk after filing bankruptcy.
 If you have completed a Chapter 13 plan, then you have demonstrated that you can handle regular payments on your debt obligations.
-Keep in mind that credit is a privilege, not a right, and some creditors will require an extended period of time after bankruptcy before extending further credit.
-This is certainly one reason to be cautious about filing bankruptcy.
+Some creditors will require an extended period of time after bankruptcy before extending further credit.

 Do I need a lawyer to file a bankruptcy case?

 The law does not require individuals and sole proprietors to hire a lawyer.
 However, you may want to consult a lawyer to make sure that bankruptcy is the best option for you at this time, and if so, that you are taking the correct steps to file.
-Also, know that filling out all the required documents can be difficult.
-If you wish to pursue this on your own, you can obtain a packet of information by contacting the bankruptcy court.
+Completing all the required documents can be difficult.
+If you wish to pursue a bankruptcy on your own, you can obtain a packet of information by contacting the bankruptcy court.

 Yes.
 There are many credit counseling agencies that exist to help people who have money problems.
 Most are nonprofit services offering free advice on how to get out of debt and how to use credit wisely.
 There is no charge to have a counselor review your financial situation and help analyze your problem.
 If the service handles your payments to creditors under a debt-management plan, a small monthly contribution may be requested.
 This fee would be waived if the counselor finds it is not possible because of a very tight program.
-Note that if you do not have enough money to make even partial payments to your creditors, then most counseling services will be unable to help you and may refer you to bankruptcy.
+If you do not have enough money to make even partial payments to your creditors, then most counseling services will be unable to help you and may suggest filing bankruptcy.